 Once you’ve decided on a career path, taken coursework to help you learn software engineering skills, and gained hands-on training in a real-world setting, it’s time to begin applying for freelance jobs.
 This final stage of the process involves tasks like pairing your career goals with the jobs you feel qualified to pursue based on your experience.
 It’s also important to have an updated resume, an engaging and professional LinkedIn profile, a professional portfolio, and any other application materials the employer may require.
 This material should be readily available at all times to be sent out immediately when new job opportunities arise.

 Finally, a Freelance Software Engineer needs to be business-savvy.
 In addition to possessing all the skills and training required to perform as an in-house Software Engineer, future Freelance Software Engineers will need to learn skills to run their own business (such as finance and contract law) and market it (such as web design and social media marketing).
-Even Freelance Software Engineers who plan to contract consultants to help run their small business should have a basic understanding of these areas in order to understand what kind of outsourcing they need to support their freelance work.
+Even Freelance Software Engineers who plan to contract consultants to help run their small business should have a basic understanding of these areas to understand what kind of outsourcing they need to support their freelance work.

 Learn the Skills to Become a Software Engineer at Noble Desktop